KoP3YkA/brainfuck-compiler/README.md

 ## ⚙️ How to Use

-1. In the `input.txt` file, write your Brainfuck code.
+1. In the `input.b` file, write your Brainfuck code.
    For example:

 ```brainfuck